imoore76/py-ldlm/docs/concepts.rst

 ------------
 .. note::

-    Most users will not to set a timeout just to mitigate deadlocks because client disconnects trigger a release of all locks held by the client.
+    Most users will **not** need to set a timeout for the purpose of mitigating deadlocks because client disconnects trigger a release of all locks held by the client.

 Locks can have a timeout (defaults to: None).
 This specifies the maximum amount of time a lock can remain locked without being renewed.
 If the lock is not renewed in time,